Thinking About Having a Baby

 Get a thorough Medical Check-Up

-By getting a medical check-up you will be able to know as to whether your body is ready for parenthood or not.
+By getting a medical check-up you will be able to know whether your body is ready for parenthood or not.
 Get information about any medical history such as cancer, depression, miscarriage, etc running in your family and get yourself diagnosed for it.

 Toss your birth control